 Elier stares at her, dumbfounded.
 “It…it almost felt good.”

-Lucky mutters, “Doubtful, Witch.
-I’d chalk it up to your lack of skill—I know mud-town hedge-witches that are better at physicking.”
+Lucky mutters, “Or it could be your lack of skill.
+I know mud-town hedge-witches that are better at physicking.”

-“Predictable,” Nyanti says.
+“Predictable,” Nyanti replies.
 “I wouldn’t expect you to take responsibility for any of your weaknesses, even if doing so would make you stronger.
 Shall we?”
 She extends a hand toward the door.

 “This isn’t over, Wolven.
 Save your thanks until it is.”

 A rueful smile.
-“Celebrate the small victories, Nyanti.
+“Learn to celebrate the smaller victories.
 Sometimes, they’re all that stand between you and the Clear.”

 Nyanti half scoffs, half laughs.
 “Come on.”
 She jerks her head at me.
 “Let’s get this over with.”

 I fall in behind Gyrax, unsure of how to feel.
-I just lived a terrible version of my Earthling future, killed a couple of short, wingless gargoyles, and healed a Jelian Witch with my Laiddinic imagination.
+I just lived a terrible version of my Earthling future, killed a couple of pint-size goblins, and healed a Jelian Witch with Laiddinic powers.